nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/jsf-ui-how-to-index/how-to-use-plug-ins-in-tinymce-editor.md

 ---
-title: How to Use Plug-Ins in TinyMCE Editor
+title: 'HOWTO: Use Plug-Ins in TinyMCE Editor'
 review:
     comment: ''
     date: '2015-12-01'